 Log component in Realm is used for synchronization, which records the changes made by each transaction and coordinates the operations between processes/threads.
 It cannot be used for recovery in Realm.

 Realm implements the lazy-loading feature during the query execution.
 When the query is executed, not all of the results are read from local disk into the memory.
-Instead, data is read only when the related object or property is accessed.
+Instead, the system only retrieves the data that is related to the object or property accessed by users.
 The properties of all other objects are not fetched.

 Realm supports both the disk-oriented and in-memory mode, which is configured in the run-time.
-When working as a disk-oriented DBMS, the database implements zero-copy feature that doesn't copy the entire objects from the local disk into memory like a buffer pool.
-Instead, it utilizes memory-mapping to map the contents of an object into the process's address space so that the system can get direct access to the raw data in the local disk without serialization/deserialization as if the file is in the memory.
+When working as a disk-oriented DBMS, the database uses the memory-mapped files to place the contents of an object into the process's address space so that the system can get direct access to the raw data in the local disk without serialization/deserialization as if the file is in the memory.

-In Realm, the properties are stored contiguously in the vertical level, i.e. columns.
+In Realm, the properties are stored contiguously in a columnar way.
 When a single property of the object in the database needs to be read/updated, the system doesn't need to load the entire row of data that belongs to the object but instead iterates over only that single property of a certain column.
-In this way, the database avoids unnecessary I/O operations for reading useless properties .
+In this way, the database avoids unnecessary I/O operations for reading unused properties .

 Under the MVCC architecture, Realm implements copy-on-write to avoid the data inconsistency caused by concurrent read/write operations and system crash.
 The system creates a snapshot of whole database at the beginning of transaction, performs the read/write behaviors on the snapshot and atomically updates the top-level pointer to migrate writes into the disk after everything verified based on the two-phase commit protocol.

 Realm is an embedded database designed for the mobile device.